Maciej818/Repo-TEST-PUBL/.github/ISSUE_TEMPLATE/bug-report-template.md

 [Your description here]

 **Logs, screens, other evidence of a bug:**
-(attach logs, screens, other evidcence if available)
+(attach logs, screens, other evidence if available)
 [Your description here]

 **Related issues:**